A Psychologist Explains Why 2018 Felt Like the Longest Year Ever

 When we think about how time is currently progressing, time judgments are based primarily on attention.
 As anyone who has ever watched a clock (or the proverbial pot of water) can attest, the more attention we give to time’s passage, the slower it seems to go.
 But when our lives get busy, and when the world gives us lots of things to think about, we are more distracted from time’s passage.

 As a result, it feels as though the minutes pass by more quickly.
 The same can be said for longer durations of time.
 When days, weeks, and months are packed with distractions—ranging from personal (“I have to clear out these emails!”) to global (“I can’t stop watching the footage of this tsunami!”)—we take fewer opportunities to monitor the passage of time and we’re more likely to later be surprised at how much time has passed.
 Yes, time flies when you’re having fun, but mainly because your mind is distracted.
 Other distractions can work just as well.

-Read the whole story: FortuneMore of our Members in the Media >
+Read the whole story (subscription may be required): FortuneMore of our Members in the Media >

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.

 Please login with your APS account to comment.